-Primary Metering Discount: Customers metered on the primary side of the transformer shall be given a 1.50 percent discount on the monthly energy charge, distribution demand charge, and demand charge.
+Primary Metering Discount: Customers metered on the primary side of the transformer shall be given a 2.00 percent discount on the monthly energy charge, distribution demand charge, and demand charge.
 The PCAC and the monthly customer charge will not be eligible for the primary metering discount.

-Transformer Ownership Discount: Customers who own and maintain their own transformers or substations shall be given a credit of \$0.25 per kW of distribution demand.
+Transformer Ownership Discount: Customers who own and maintain their own transformers or substations shall be given a credit of \$0.20 per kW of distribution demand.
 Customer-owned substation equipment shall be operated and maintained by the customer.
 Support and substation equipment is subject to utility inspection and approval.

-Determination of Maximum Measured Demand and On-Peak Maximum Demand: The Maximum Measured Demand in any month shall be that demand in kilowatts necessary to supply the average kilowatt-hours in 15 consecutive minutes of greatest consumption of electricity during each month.
+Determination of Maximum Measured Demand: The Maximum Measured Demand in any month shall be that demand in kilowatts necessary to supply the average kilowatt-hours in 15 consecutive minutes of greatest consumption of electricity during each month.
 Such Maximum Measured Demand shall be determined from readings of permanently installed meters or, at the option of the utility, by any standard methods or meters.
 Said demand meter shall be reset to zero when the meter is read each month.
-The Maximum Measured Demand that occurs during the On-peak period shall be the On-peak Maximum Demand.